 IS IT TIME FOR TREATMENT?

-If you think that your drinking has caused you and your family too many problems lately, give David Lehr Law a call.
+If you think that your drinking has caused you and your family too many problems lately, give Strongest Defense a call.
 We have experience in helping people find treatment programs.
 Treatment can start with a trip to your neighborhood AA meeting or to the hospital for severe alcohol poisoning and withdraw treatment.
 If you think that you have had enough, then we would like to help you on your road to recovery.